IBM/authenticate-users-on-your-chatbot-with-sms-otp/wiki.md

 # Summary

-In this code pattern you will learn to build a chatbot that authenticates users through an SMS one time passcode (OTP).
+In this code pattern you will learn how to authenticate users on your chatbot with an SMS one-time passcode

 # Technologies